fixmycrypto/FixMyCrypto/README.md

     "passphrase": "ThePassphrase!",

-If you used a BIP39 passphrase and you're 100% certain it's one of a list of possible passphrases, you can specify a list of passphrases to test like this:
+If you used a BIP39 passphrase and you're 100% certain it's one from a list of possible passphrases, you can specify an array of passphrases to test:

-    "passphrases": [
+    "passphrase": [

         "FirstPossibility",